DusatkoVojtech/mod_authz_opa/DIRECTIVES.md

 **OpaSendVarsMatching** regex1 regex2 regex3 ... - sends all variables which match one of the listed regular expressions (the expressions are POSIX extended regular expression)

-**OpaSendVarsArray** array - specifies the name of the array under which the variables should be sent (default: vars)
+**OpaVarsArray** array - specifies the name of the array under which the variables should be sent (default: vars)

 **OpaSendVarJSON** var1 var2 var3 ... - specifies that the values of these variables are JSON objects or arrays and should be sent to OPA directly